kaspermunch/PopulationGenomicsCourse/Exercises/arg_and_smc/README.md

 To view the dashboard, right-click (open in new tab) or paste this address into your browser : [http://127.0.0.1:8050](http://127.0.0.1:8050)

+> If you have a small screen, you may need to zoom out a bit to see en entire dashboard.
+On Chrome, you click the top right three dots and select a zoom level of 80%.

 ## Exercise 1: Simulate some ARGs

 1. The *Main* panel shows a simulated graph.
 Click `New` to generate a new graph.
 Dropdown menus control the type of graph, the number of samples and the sequence length.
 Choose "ARG" for the simulation, a sample size of "5" and a sequence length of "2kb".